 The General Meeting of Shareholders of the Fund will be held each year at the registered office of the Fund in Luxembourg on the second Tuesday in February at 11.00 a.m. or, if this is not a bank working day, on the next bank working day.
-Insofar as required by law, notices convening all meetings are published in the RESA, "Luxemburger Wort", and in newspapers decided by the Board of Directors.
 Owners of registered shares are sent a notice convening the meeting at least 8 days prior to the general meeting at the addresses entered in the register.
 These invitations will include information on the time and place of the General Meeting, the conditions for admission, the agenda and on the necessary quorum and majority provisions under Luxembourg law.
 The conditions for admission and the provisions on quorum and majorities for all General Meetings are set out in Art.
-67 and 67-1 of the Law of 10 August 1915 (as amended) of the Grand Duchy of Luxembourg and in the articles of association.
+67 and 67-1 of the Law of 10 August 1915 on commercial companies (as amended) of the Grand Duchy of Luxembourg and in the articles of association.
 According to the Articles of Association, any resolution that concerns only one Share Class or Sub-Fund or that unfavourably alters the rights of one Share Class or Sub-Fund shall be valid only if approved by a majority within each Share Class or each affected Sub-Fund as provided by law and the Articles of Association.